Fort Collins Flat Fee Fiduciary AdvisorWhat does that mean to investors and how does that compare to financial institutions that are not Fiduciary?

 Fiduciary Duty vs. Suitability Standard

 You work hard for your money and you should expect your money to work hard for you.
 Times have changed because of the great recession.
 You can no longer blindly trust that Wall Street, the banks and your advisor have your best interests at heart.
 You deserve better.
 You deserve a fiduciary.
 We believe people should only use a fee-only fiduciary advisor: Someone who, By law, must put your interest first.
 We call this fiduciary responsibility “Legal Loyalty”.
 Wall Street, banks and other advisors will try to tell you that this is unnecessary.
 We say, “No Way!”
 Doing what is right is the foundation of a long term relationship.
 According to PBS documentary, only 15% of financial advisors are fidiciary.
 That means 85% do not have a legal loyalty to their clients.
 Why would investors use a non-fiduciary advisor?…We think it’s because they don’t know the facts.
 A 2010 survey revealed that 76% of investors believe brokers are a fiduciary; 60% believe insurance sales people are a fiduciary.
 Both are not!
 The great news is…at Integrity Investment Advisors, we are one of the 15%.
-We are a fiduciary.
+Based in Fort Collins, Integrity is a flat fee fiduciary advisor.
 Review the fiduciary oath.
 You decide.

 Fiduciary Oath: Fiduciary Standard of Care.